huazhuofeng/phmap-repro/README.md

 # phmap-repro
 Reproductive analysis code for PH-Map atlas

+-----Code for pipeline can be found at the current repository-----

+### Robust Marker Pipeline
+A reusable end‑to‑end pipeline for robust cross‑sample marker identification (pseudobulk + edgeR + cross‑sample consistency) on Seurat v5 object.

+### Hierarchical annotation
+Codes for hierarchical annotation.

+### Preprocessing and QC
+Codes for preprocessing and quality control on anndata objects.

+-----Code for pipeline can be found at other repositories-----

 ### Statistical analysis
 All statistical computations were executed in R (v4.4.1).
 Data distribution and variance homogeneity were evaluated using the Shapiro-Wilk (n ≤ 5000) or Anderson-Darling (n > 5000) test and Bartlett’s test, respectively.
 Parametric data were analyzed via unpaired Student’s t-test (two groups) or one-way/two-way ANOVA followed by Tukey’s HSD post hoc test; Welch’s ANOVA with Games-Howell test was substituted if variances were unequal.
 Non-parametric datasets were assessed using Mann-Whitney U test or Kruskal-Wallis test with Dunn’s post hoc tests.
 Data are expressed as mean ± SD unless specified.
 Statistical significance was set at P < 0.05, with all analyses performed in a blinded manner.